ipfs/ipfs-docs/docs/concepts/nodes.md

 ### Preload

-When users want to make a UnixFS DAG publicly available, they call `ipfs refs -r <CID>` on a randomly chosen preload node's HTTP API.
-This puts the CID in the preload nodes' `wantlist`, which then causes it to fetch the data from the user.
-Other nodes requesting the content can then resolve it from the preload node using Bitswap, as the data is now present in the preload node’s blockstore.
+Use to make a UnixFS DAG publicly available by calling `ipfs refs -r <CID>` on a randomly chosen preload node's HTTP API.
+This puts the CID in the preload nodes' wantlist, causing it to fetch the data from the user.
+Other nodes requesting the content can then resolve it from the preload node using bitswap, as the data is now present in the preload node’s blockstore.

 Features of a preload node: